graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 **Introduction**

-This specification details how services that wish to publish and consume GraphQL APIs over HTTP should do so in order to maximize interoperability between different client libraries, tools and server implementations.
+This specification details how libraries that wish to publish and consume GraphQL services over HTTP should do so in order to maximize interoperability between client libraries, tools, and server implementations.
+This specification does not override or replace the
+[GraphQL specification](https://spec.graphql.org/), it extends it to cover the topic of serving GraphQL services over HTTP.
+If ever there is a conflict between the GraphQL specification and this specification, the GraphQL specification should be used.

 The [GraphQL specification](https://spec.graphql.org/) deliberately does not specify the transport layer, however HTTP is the most common choice when serving